MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

 2. On the **Design** tab, select **Customization** at the right side of the page, and then select **Satisfaction metrics**.

-3. Expand the **Custom Score** and then update the name and description as required.
+3. Expand the **Custom Score** metric and then update the name and description as required.

 4. If required, change the questions used in calculating the survey score.